Store files (or a stream spec) from a pending changelist in the depot, without submitting them.

 Reads the pending changelist specification with shelved files from the standard input.
 The user's editor is not invoked.
 To modify an existing changelist with shelved files, specify the changelist number using the -c option.

 Promote a shelved change from an edge server to a commit server where it can be accessed by other edge servers participating in the multi-server configuration.
 Once a shelved change has been promoted, all subsequent local modifications to the shelf are also pushed to the commit server and remain until the shelf is deleted.
 See Usage Notes.

 The combination of -p -c promotes the shelf without modification unless -f or -r are also used to update the shelved files before promotion.

 Replace all shelved files in the changelist with the files that are opened in your workspace.

 Specifies that multiple files should be transferred in parallel, using independent network connections from automatically-invoked child processes.
 See also the configurables net.parallel.shelve.batch, net.parallel.shelve.min, and net.parallel.shelve.threads.

 |Can File Arguments Use Revision Specifier?||Can File Arguments Use Revision Range?||Minimal Access Level Required|

-If the user doesn't have open access for all the files in the shelve command, the shelve command will fail.
+If the user doesn't have open access for all the files in the shelve command, the shelve command fails.

 Commands that access shelves know how to handle promoted shelves.